Optimal Data-Based Binning for Histograms: The Piecewise-Constant Density Model

 where we have used (\ref{eq:b-recursion}) to observe that $\Gamma(b_{M-1}+1) = \Gamma(n_M+1/2)$.
 Last, again using the recursion relation in (\ref{eq:b-recursion}) we find that $b_1 = N-n_1+\frac{M}{2}-\frac{3}{2}$, which results in our marginal posterior probability

 The normalization of this posterior probability density depends on the actual data used.
-For this reason, we will work with the unnormalized posterior, and shall refer to it as the relative posterior.
+For this reason, we will work with the un-normalized posterior, and shall refer to its values as relative posterior probabilities.